Chilly weather lingers for the weekend but no snow

 "It only really starts to warm up come Monday, where we will see maximums back up to 12 or 13 degrees for Napier and Hastings."

-He said Mahia Peninsula will likely have the coldest temperatures in the region over the weekend as it is exposed to the southerly and had the coolest temperatures along with the Takapau Plains during the week.
+He said Mahia Peninsula will likely be the coldest area in the region over the weekend as it is exposed to the southerly and therefore had the coolest temperatures, along with the Takapau Plains during the week.